A Nesting-Free Normal Form for Nested Conditions in Finite Lattices of Subgraphs: Instantiation of Conditions and Constraints

-where $\mu_g = (\gep,\gm)$ is the instantiation of $C_0$ in $S$ that corresponds to $g$ and $\mu_g^{T}$ is the corresponding instantiation in $T$ (both guaranteed to uniquely exist by Lemma~\ref{lem:correspondence-instantiations}). \end{theorem}
+where $\mu_g = (\gep,\gm)$ is the instantiation of $C_0$ in $S$ that corresponds to $g$ and $\mu_g^{T}$ is the corresponding instantiation in $T$ (both guaranteed to uniquely exist by Lemma~\ref{lem:correspondence-instantiations}). \end{restatable}

-The bulk of this section is concerned with developing the instantiation process $\Inst$ referred to in Theorem~\ref{thm:instantiation-preserves-semantics} and then proving that theorem.
-This instantiation process $\Inst$ relies on two intuitive ideas: First, an existentially quantified graph $C$ is replaced by a disjunction over all ways in which it can be instantiated in $\Sub{T}$.
+Next, we develop the instantiation process $\Inst$ referred to in Theorem~\ref{thm:instantiation-preserves-semantics}.
+This process relies on two intuitive ideas: First, an existentially quantified graph $C$ is replaced by a disjunction over all ways in which it can be instantiated in $\Sub{T}$.
 Second, a subcondition $\neg \exists \, (C, d)$ states that at all occurrences of $C$ (that are compatible with the considered instantiation of the graph $C_0$ over which the condition is defined) the condition $d$ must \emph{not} hold.
 We therefore replace such subconditions by a conjunction which, for every possible instantiation of $C$, states that the occurrence of such an instantiation implies the condition $\neg d$.
-The formal treatment of that second idea is somewhat technical as we need to account for the fact that no occurrence of $C$ might exist and need to take care to still obtain a nested condition over the correct graph.
+The formal treatment of this second idea is somewhat technical as we need to account for the fact that no occurrence of $C$ might exist and need to take care to still obtain a nested condition over the correct graph.
+We clarify these details in Lemma~\ref{lem:negation-instantiation}, after we have developed and illustrated our instantiation process.